-- To raise awareness and provide a forum for the discussion of gender equality issues, both with in the women's network and the wider University community, including students when appropriate. - To establish working groups to explore issues, support women and recommend changes to enhance policy or practice, as required. - To support the University's Athena SWAN submission and action plan towards achieving Athena SWAN silver award. - To further the University' enabling strategy's objectives on supporting the career progression of women and achieving more inclusive representation at board / senior level. - To facilitate and support a new platform for the University's female students. - To organise social events and networking opportunities as required by the membership, and with participation of students. - To act as a conduit for intersectionality between different equality strands and other University networks. - To provide a channel of communication between individuals and the EDI Group and Committee. - To engage with the University's consultation processes around policy changes.
+- To raise awareness and provide a forum for the discussion of gender equality issues, both with in the women's network and the wider University community, including students when appropriate. - To establish working groups to explore issues, support women and recommend changes to enhance policy or practice, as required. - To further the University' enabling strategy's objectives on supporting the career progression of women and achieving more inclusive representation at board / senior level. - To facilitate and support a new platform for the University's female students. - To organise social events and networking opportunities as required by the membership, and with participation of students.

+- To act as a conduit for intersectionality between different equality strands and other University networks. - To provide a channel of communication between individuals and the EDI Group and Committee. - To engage with the University's consultation processes around policy changes.